 Harthacnut who was the half-brother of Harold Harefoot was the legitimate heir to the throne of England and Denmark after the death of their father Cnut.
 But Harthcnut was not available in England and was busy fighting and defending the Danish kingdom against the attacks of King Magnus I of Norway and King Anund Jacob of Sweden.

-So it was initially decided to install Harold as a temporary regent or joint monarch due to unavailability of Harthacnut.
-Although the idea was opposed by the Godwin, the Earl of Wessex, and the Queen but he was eventually crowned.
+So it was initially decided to install Harold as a temporary regent or joint monarch due to the unavailability of Harthacnut.
+Although the idea was opposed by Godwin, the Earl of Wessex, and the Queen he was eventually crowned.

 During his reign, Harold with the support of Anglo-Danish nobility stopped the invasion of Ælfred and Edward and was indeed regarded as the rightful heir to the throne.